 In the UK, London derbies between any two of Spurs, Arsenal and Chelsea are good for cards plus the derbies in Glasgow, Edinburgh, Manchester and Liverpool.

-What are frustrating aspects of cards?
-Well 0-0s don't help unless you are backers Unders.
+What are the frustrating aspects of cards?
+Well, 0-0s don't help unless you are backers Unders.
 Goalless games kill cards, presumably because sides lose the intensity you normally get when one side has a lead to protect and the other a deficit to overcome.

 Research & Homework